 Some users suggest that one of your AirPods might not be recognized because of a dirty connector in the charging case.
 This can’t be true for everyone — else a single AirPod replacement wouldn’t fix anything.
 But it has been an effective fix for some.

 Clean your AirPods with a soft, dry, lint-free cloth.
 You can often remove stubborn marks with a rubber eraser.
-And clean the small ports and seams using a clean, dry cotton swab.
+And clean the small ports and seams using a clean, dry cotton swab or interdental brush (we recommend using the brush.)

 For the charging case, use a microfiber cloth to clean the inside and outside.
 You can slightly dampen the cloth using 70% isopropyl alcohol to loosen dirt.
 But don’t let any liquid get inside the AirPods or charging case.